iSaurabhMeshram28/synthwave-scene/README.md

    ```bash
    npm run start
    ```

-## Usage

-1. Open the project in your web browser.
-2. Explore the 3D synthwave scene.
-3. Customize the scene by editing the JavaScript, CSS, or HTML files as needed.

-## Demo

-Check out a live demo of the Synthwave Scene here:
-[Live Demo](#) <!-- Replace with the actual demo URL if available -->

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it as per the license terms.